OData/v3ProtocolDocument/OData.markdown

 [8.9.3.
 Update an Entity][]
 [8.9.4.
 Delete an Entity][]
 [8.9.5.
 Modifying Relationships Between Entities][]
 [8.9.5.1.
-Create a New Link Between Two Existing Entities in a One to Many NavigationProperty][]
+Create a New Link Between Two Existing Entities in a One to Many Navigation Property][]
 [8.9.5.2.
 Remove a Relationship Between Two Entities][]
 [8.9.5.3.
 Change the Relation in a One to One Navigation Property][]
 [8.9.6.
 Managing Media Entities][]